-See, when we started writing the blog, we needed to look for a inexpensive laptop that would allow us to write articles while on the road.
+See, when we started writing the blog, we needed to look for an inexpensive laptop that would allow us to write articles while on the road.
 Our MacBook Air was showing its age and we didn’t want to spend that much on a computer we didn’t need to use that often.
-We decided to get a HP Chromebook.
-It did everything we wanted, cost a fraction of a comparable Mac product and had a much longer battery life.
+We decided to get an HP Chromebook.
+It did everything we wanted, cost a fraction of a comparable Mac product and had much longer battery life.

-After buying the Chromebook, I tried to install the personalVPN from WiTopia onto the Chromebook.
+After buying the Chromebook, I tried to install the personalVPN from WiTopia.
 Major fail.
 I checked the help page of the WiTopia website and found this disclaimer:

 Google continually makes changes to their operating system and so the following instructions may break at anytime.
 We continue to review and try and update or work around issues that Google creates in ChromeOS.
 Currently ChromeOS vpn is having issues version 50+.

 So they’re blaming Google for making changes to ChromeOS and that’s why their VPN service doesn’t work on Chromebooks.
 OK, then.
 But I have a Chromebook and need a VPN that works all the time, much like the author of this article.
 99% of the things we’ll do on the Chromebook will be through the Chrome browser so we decided to download the TunnelBear extension.